 Why Many Have Rejected the Resurrection

 The philosophies of the Epicureans and the Stoics most likely affected the faith of the church at Corinth (Acts 17:18–18:11).
 In An Introduction to the New Testament, Carson and Moo noted that Greek paganism and Hellenistic Judaism affected the church.
 In ECB, Barton explained that one could expect disagreement in Corinth over the doctrine of the resurrection.
 Hellenistic and Jewish views of the afterlife varied (cf. 1 Cor 1:22–25).
 Not far from Corinth, Paul first confronted the Greek position against the resurrection.
-Some in Athens mocked the resurrection of the dead when Paul proclaimed that God will judge the world in righteousness by a man whom God raised from the dead as assurance of judgment (Acts 17:18, 32).
+Some in Athens mocked the resurrection of the dead when Paul proclaimed that God will judge the world in righteousness by a man whom God raised from the dead as assurance (Acts 17:18, 30–32).
 After preaching at the Areopagus in Athens, Paul came to Corinth proclaiming the Gospel that established the church at Corinth (Acts 17:18–20; 18:1–16).
 Within the influence of Athens, Corinth could hear the competing ideologies of Stoic and Epicurean “wisdom.”

 Greek philosophy opposed the resurrection of the dead (Acts 17:32).
 Middle Platonism gained predominance in the first century BC and remained into the first and second century AD.
 Gnosticism arose as a blend of Platonism and Christianity.
 The ancient classical world accepted the Platonic view of death in which disembodied spirits go to live in the afterlife as the final state.
 In The Resurrection of the Son of God, Wright reported numerous sources demonstrating that the ancient classical world strongly believed that the dead do not resurrect.
 Wright noted that the Greek term anastasis for “resurrection” did not include the Platonic concept of disembodied spirits in afterlife.
 He expressed, “Lots of things could happen to the dead in the beliefs of pagan antiquity, but resurrection was not among the available options.”

 The early Christian writers extensively defended the resurrection of the mortal body putting on immortality contrary to any concept of a disembodied spirit or an astral body as an eternal state of life.
 These writers include Clement of Rome, Polycarp, Irenaeus, Justin Martyr, Tatian, and Athenagorus.

 Rising at the Coming of the Lord